flathub/flathub/README.md

 ### Are you the author of ReText?

-No, I only created flatpak package for it.
+No, I only created the flatpak package for it.

 See also: